-- 20% of the profit or funds of the company otherwise available for distribution to shareholders in that 12 month period; - subject to the availability of distributable profits, the relevant rate of return multiplied by the average level of share capital of the company over that 12 month period where the relevant rate of return is equal to the weighted average interest rate on 90 day bank bills over that 12 month period plus 5%.
+- 20% of the profit before tax or funds of the company otherwise available for distribution (calculated as profit before tax plus accumulated profits/(losses) plus charitable donations, sponsorships and grants) to shareholders in that 12 month period; and - subject to the availability of distributable profits, the relevant rate of return multiplied by the average level of share capital of the company over that 12 month period where the relevant rate of return is equal to the weighted average interest rate on 90 day bank bills over that 12 month period plus 5%.

 The board is managing the growth of the business in line with this requirement.
-There are no other externally imposed capital requirements, although the nature of the company is such that amounts will be paid in the form of charitable donations and sponsorship.
-Charitable donations and sponsorship paid for the financial year can be seen in the statement of profit or loss and other comprehensive Income.
+There are no other externally imposed capital requirements, although the nature of the company is such that amounts will be paid in the form of charitable donations, sponsorships and grants.
+Charitable donations, sponsorships and grants paid for the financial year can be seen in the statement of profit or loss and other comprehensive income.